The Crossings at Northwest: Beginning

-Northwest Plaza opened in 1965 as an open-air shopping center.
+Northwest Plaza opened in 1965 as an open-air shopping center comprising 1,600,000 square feet of retail space.
 The developers were Louis Zorensky, Milton Zorensky and Saul Brodsky.
 At the time the mall opened, it was the largest mall in the world.
 It was anchored by Famous-Barr, JCPenney, and Sears.
 Junior anchors included local department stores Vandervoort's (opened in 1965) and Boyd's (an upscale apparel store), a Walgreens pharmacy, and a two-story Woolworth dime store.
 The Famous-Barr (later Macy's) store also featured a rotunda.
 In 1969, a 12-story 194000 sqft adjacent office tower was added to the mall.
 Stix Baer & Fuller later joined the center between 1971 and 1983.
 When Vandervoort's closed, its building was leased by Famous-Barr to use as its home fashions store while the basement was leased to Venture Stores for office space.
 Dillard's acquired and re-branded all Stix, Baer & Fuller stores in 1984 including the River Roads Mall location in North St. Louis County.